 We believe that great art and culture inspires us, brings us together and teaches us about ourselves and the world around us.
 In short, it makes life better.

-We use public money from Government and The National Lottery to champion, develop and invest in artistic and cultural experiences that enrich people's lives.
 We support activities that stretch across the arts – from museums and libraires, theatre to digital art, dance, music, literature, crafts and collections, supporting cultural organisations, artistic groups, and individuals.

 How do we do this?